Transform Your Smile with Dental Restorations in Fountain Valley

 Restoration dentistry considers the appearance of your smile as well as the condition of your teeth and gums.
 Our treatment plans are intended to rebuild teeth that are decayed, chipped, cracked, discolored, or even missing.
-At Eugene Schmidt, DDS we provide a variety of restorative dental services to bring your teeth back to their normal shape, function, and appearance.
+At the dental practice of Dr. Eugene Schmidt, DDS we provide a variety of restorative dental services to bring your teeth back to their normal shape, function, and appearance.

 A successful outcome of dental restorations depends on your comfort and satisfaction, and each visit should provide improvement.
 Call our experienced team today to discover all the ways we can help you restore your oral health and love your smile.

 Any procedure used to bring back the function and integrity of a tooth can be categorized as a dental restoration.
 Composite fillings, for example, can restore damage done by decay, and provide cosmetic benefits when they are made of natural-looking materials.
 Even preventive care such as professional cleanings have a part to play in restoring your overall oral health.
 When your gums are healthy they support the tissues and ligaments surrounding your teeth, reducing the possibility that you will need more complex, invasive treatments.

 At our dental practice, we use advanced technology and the latest techniques to ensure you receive the high-quality restorative dental care you deserve.
 Examinations, radiographs, and clinical expertise allow us to accurately diagnose, treat, and prevent oral health diseases thoroughly yet gently.